-This used to be true, but no longer.
-The modernised and policy guidance used to say this, but it was removed when they were updated last year: the modernised guidance was updated in April and the policy guidance in November.
-Apparently some Chinese banks in particular use some ambiguous wording that says the funds are frozen when in fact they are accessible, so the Home Office decided that a certificate of deposit is acceptable even if it has wording that says the funds are frozen or inaccessible.
+The Tier 4 policy guidance used to say this about frozen funds, but it was changed in November 2016.
+Apparently some Chinese banks in particular were using ambiguous wording that says the funds are frozen when in fact they are accessible, so the Home Office decided that a certificate of deposit is acceptable even if it it says funds are frozen, and changed the guidance accordingly.

 If you are still in doubt, the Tier 4 student visa checklist published by the British Embassy in Jakarta says it in Plain English:

 UKVI will accept money that is frozen in a certificate of deposit.

 After you submit your financial documents showing enough money, you cannot spend the money until the outcome of your application.
 This is because the Home Office might contact your bank to check that the money is still in your account.

 This is a very complicated one to unpick.
 The myth seems to have grown out of three different matters which have become conflated: